 - Your code generator must work correctly with the Cool runtime system, which is explained in the Cool-Manual. - You should have a clear picture of the runtime semantics of Cool programs.
 The semantics are described informally in the first part of the Cool-Manual, and a precise description of how Cool programs should behave is given in Section 13 of the manual. - You should understand the MIPS instruction set.
-An overview of MIPS operations is given in the spim documentation, which is in the course handout and on the class Web page, and also available in the resources folder of the repository. - You should decide what invariants your generated code will observe and expect; i.e., what registers will be saved, which might be overwritten, etc. You may also find it useful to refer to information on code generation in the lecture notes and the textbook.
+An overview of MIPS operations is given in the spim documentation, which is in the course handout and on the class Web page. - You should decide what invariants your generated code will observe and expect; i.e., what registers will be saved, which might be overwritten, etc. You may also find it useful to refer to information on code generation in the lecture notes and the textbook.